CWB logo Orbital motion of WR140

 Fully defined orbit in three dimensions

-From high-resolution imaging of the radio emission between phases 0.74 and 0.97, Dougherty et al. [6] demonstrated that the WR 140 system rotates clockwise on the sky, and derived an orbital inclination, i = 122± 5°.
-The binary itself was resolved by Monnier et al. [7], who measured the stellar separation and position angle at phase 0.297.
-Using this and the inclination, Dougherty et al. determined the longitude of ascending node (Ω = 353±3°), completing the definition of the orbit.
+From high-resolution imaging of the radio emission between phases 0.74 and 0.97, Dougherty et al. [8] demonstrated that the WR 140 system rotates clockwise on the sky, and derived an orbital inclination, i = 122±5°.
+The binary itself was resolved by Monnier et al. (2004) [9], who measured the stellar separation and position angle at phase 0.297.
+Using this and the inclination, Dougherty et al. determined the longitude of ascending node (Ω = 353±3°), completing the description of the orbit.
+Further high resolution observations by Monnier et al. (2011) [9] allowed derivation of an astrometric orbit which, combined with the RV observations, yield the definitive orbit below, together with a distance of 1.67±0.03 kpc and masses of 14.9±0.5 M and 35.9±1.3 M for the WC7 and O5 stars respectively.

 References: